emagiz/emdocs/referenceguide/amazon-s3-authentication-interceptor.md

+# Amazon S3 authentication interceptor
-Adds authentication for Amazon Simple Storage Service (S3) to HTTP requests.
+#### Adds authentication for Amazon Simple Storage Service (S3) to HTTP requests.
 This interceptor will provide Amazon signature 4 header authentication for Amazon Simple Storage Service.
 All single valued headers will be used for signing the request.
 The signature is added as the Authorization header.